 Twelve Steppers: Christian.

-Despite living in one of the more atheistic enclaves in America, San Franciso Giants fans are decidedly Christian.
-(Even more so: Cubs fans with their deep sense of the tragic and undying hope for ultimate redemption).
+Despite living in one of the more atheistic enclaves in America, San Francisco Giants fans are decidedly Christian.
+(Even more so: Cubs fans with their deep sense of the tragic and undying hope for ultimate redemption.)

 Dodgers fans: Buddhist (with a Hollywood sheen, like Richard Gere).

 Legendary 49ers quarterback Joe Montana?
 So, so Buddhist.